Nevada Virtual Office Setup: Form 1583 & Address Guide

 Step 2 — Sign up and complete USPS Form 1583

-Federal law requires a notarized USPS Form 1583 before any commercial mail receiving agency (CMRA) can accept mail on your behalf.
-We send the form when you sign up.
+USPS requires Form 1583 before a commercial mail receiving agency (CMRA) can accept mail on your behalf.
+We send the current form when you sign up.
 You'll need:

 Step 3 — Update your LLC and state registrations